B.A. English Overview

 - A completed online application

-Graduates of King University’s online English program can pursue careers in fields, such as:
+Graduates of King University’s online English program can pursue careers as:

 Studying online prepares you for a successful future.
 Discover a learning format that offers: